rakenny1985/Final-Project/README.md

 - My data managment workflow diagram was created using [Draw.io](https://draw.io/).
 A PDF Copy is located in the Data Management folder in this Repository.

 ## Data Dictionary
-- Please refer to .pdf documents in this repository for variable data dictionaries for all datasets.
-These documents include the variables that were omitted from the original.
+- Please refer to .pdf and word documents in this repository for variable data dictionaries for all datasets.
+There are original .pdf files for variable dictionaries when available from data source as well.
 - Cleaning instructions can be found in the repository under Other Docs.
-- The Python regression analysis merged both datasets at the 'State' variable level.
-A count function counted the number of instances a hate group or mass shootings were attributed to each state.
-No additional variable merger took place.
-- The Plot.ly analysis below used the 'latitude_longitude_appended' variables for both datasets to map instances of mass shootings and hate groups respectively.
-The mass shooting mapping was amplified in area by the number of victims in each shooting (variable: Total_victims).
+This document is a log of all manual excel modifications made prior to automate Python coding.
+- Automated Python Code is locates as separate files in the repository.
+They are separated based on task and research question of focus.
+They are named accordingly.